Citrus-Software/tangerine-docs/docs/developer/usecase.md

 "File > New" : ``
 "Playblast > With playblast Settings > Persp" : ``

-## Add custom code around loading actions
+## Add Custom Code Around Loading Actions

-When you want to inject some code in between Tangerine loading actions, use command line with script path to execute.
+If you want to inject code during Tangerine's loading actions, you can use the command line and provide a script path to execute.
-This script path should contain the algorithm that will draw your order of actions.
+This script should contain the algorithm that defines the order of actions to perform.

-You can send to this script args, just adding the args after the script path.
+You can also pass arguments to the script by adding them after the script path.
-Tangerine will skip it not understanding these args.
+Tangerine will skip any arguments it does not recognize.

-Please find the command line documentation, and an example in the demo package.
+See the command line documentation for details, and refer to the demo package for an example.

 <details>
   <summary>Demo package command</summary>